Curba/optiMIPS-Assemblr/README.md

 # optiMIPS - Mips-Assemblr
 Basic assemblr for MIPS ISA.

-Build for Computer Architecture Course in METU NCC by 3 best of the best students you would ever seen (Like anyone would read this part).
+Build for Computer Architecture Course in METU NCC by three Electrical and electronics engineering students.

 It doesn't have all of the MIPS ISA but new instructions can be implemented easly.